Zoe Helene

-Zoe Helene (born July 18, 1964) is a classically trained multi-disciplinary artist, environmentalist, and cultural activist who founded Cosmic Sister, an environmental feminist collective, and originated “psychedelic feminism.”
+Zoe Helene (born July 18, 1964) is a cultural activist who founded Cosmic Sister, an environmental feminist collective, and coined the phrase “psychedelic feminism.”

 Early life and early career

 Helene grew up in New Zealand, where she moved in 1974.
 Both parents fought for a Nuclear Free Pacific.
 Her mother, Ewanna Castanas, is a retired artist, gallery curator, and restaurant entrepreneur of Greek descent from Karyes (Arachova).
 Her father, William Sprott Greene, Jr. is a retired artist of Jewish and Scottish descent.
 He was founding faculty of the University of North Carolina School of the Arts and taught gifted performing artists and advocated for the sciences and arts as allies.
 Helene left New Zealand at age 19 to attend college in the United States, earning a Master of Fine Arts in Theatre at Brandeis University under mentor Patricia Zipprodt.

 During the 1990s, she was a high tech creative executive in Cambridge, Massachusetts, where she helped combine the arts and artificial intelligence and led a creative team of artists and engineers in developing early interactive media campaigns for Fortune 500 clients.
 She also worked in the performing arts, and trained as a Disney animator.